Dimensions of $\tau$-tilting modules over path algebras and preprojective algebras of Dynkin type: Questions

-\begin{question} \begin{enumerate}[\rm (1)] \item Can we extend the results Theorem \ref{thm:gen ppaA} and Theorem \ref{thm:gen pathA} to other types ? $($The closed form of the exponential generating function for Eulerian polynomials of type $\mathbb{D}$ is well-known \cite{Brenti94,Chow03}$)$. \item Is there a family of algebras which provide a well-known classes of generating functions by polynomials ?
-More generally, what kinds of generating functions can we realize as $f$-, $h$- and $d$-polynomials of algebras ?
+\begin{question} \begin{enumerate}[\rm (1)] \item Is there a family of algebras that provides a well-known class of generating functions by polynomials?
+More generally, what kinds of generating functions can we realize as $f$-, $h$- and $d$-polynomials of algebras?

-\item What kinds of properties of algebras does generating functions reflect ?
-For example, the closed form of the exponential generating functions of d-polynomials of preprojective algebras is given in Theorem \ref{thm:gen ppaA}, while the ordinary generating functions of one of the path algebras is given in Theorem \ref{thm:gen pathA}.
-Which properties of algebras does determine this difference ? \end{enumerate} \end{question}
+\item What types of properties of algebras are captured by generating functions?
+For example, the closed form of the exponential generating function of d-polynomials of preprojective algebras is given in Theorem \ref{thm:gen ppaA}, while the ordinary generating functions of one of the path algebras is given in Theorem \ref{thm:gen pathA}.
+What properties of algebras determine this difference? \end{enumerate} \end{question}